Skip to main content

 @Check()

-We can define check constraints via @Check() decorator.
-We can use it either on entity class, or on entity property.
-It has a required expression property, that can be either a string or a callback, that receives map of property names to column names.
-Note that we need to use the generic type argument if we want TypeScript suggestions for the property names.
+You can define check constraints via @Check() decorator.
+You can use it either on entity class, or on entity property.
+It has a required expression property, that can be either a string or a callback that receives columns (property-to-field mapping) and table (table info).
+The callback can return either a string or a Raw value from the quote helper for proper identifier quoting.
+Note that you need to use the generic type argument if you want TypeScript suggestions for the property names.

 Check constraints are currently supported in PostgreSQL, MySQL 8 and MariaDB drivers.
 SQLite also supports creating check constraints, but schema inference is currently not implemented.
 Also note that SQLite does not support adding check constraints to existing tables.